SciTools/iris/docs/src/community/iris_xarray.rst

   (See :ref:`xarray_missing_data` ).
   This means that fill values are not preserved, and that masked integer data is converted to floats.
-  The netCDF default fill-values are not supported, so that variables wit no "_FillValue" attribute will have missing points equal to the fill-value in place of NaNs.
-By default, output variables generally have `_FillValue = NaN`.
+  The netCDF default fill-values are not supported, so that variables with no "_FillValue" attribute will have missing points equal to the fill-value in place of NaNs.
+By default, output variables generally have ``_FillValue = NaN``.

 Ultimately, however, nearly everything wanted in a particular desired result file **can** be achieved in Xarray, via provided override mechanisms (`loading keywords`_